-Go to the PEL_Transfer_software directory and run setup.exe.
+Run setup.exe.
 Then follow the installation instructions.

-2. A warning message like the one shown below appears.
+- You must have administrator privileges on your PC to install the PEL Transfer software. - 2.
+A warning message like the one shown below appears.
 Click on OK.

-- Installing the driver may take some time.
+- i - Installing the driver may take some time.
 Windows may even indicate that the program is no longer responding, even though it is in fact running.
 Wait for it to terminate. - 3.
 When the driver has been installed, the Installation succeeded dialogue box is displayed.
 Click on OK. - 4.
 The Install Shield Wizard terminated window is then displayed.
 Click on Terminate. - 5.
 A Question dialogue box opens.
-Click on Yes to read the procedure for connecting the instrument to the USB port of the computer. - The browser window remains open.
-You can select another option to download (for example Adobe® Reader), or user manuals to read, or close the window. - 6.
-If necessary, reboot the computer.
+Click on Yes to read the procedure for connecting the instrument to the USB port of the computer. - i

+The browser window remains open.
+You can select another option to download (for example Adobe® Reader), or user manuals to read, or close the window.

+6. If necessary, reboot the computer.

-A shortcut has been added to your desktop.
+A shortcut has been added to your desktop